-Prior to 1 December 2008, Purchasers have normally obtained their own report from the chosen Surveyor.
-By contrast, a Single Survey is instructed by the Seller and made available to all potential Purchasers in the expectation that the successful Purchaser will have relied upon it.
-The Royal Institution of Chartered Surveyors' rules require disclosure of any potential conflict of interest when acting for the Seller and the Purchaser in the same transaction.
-The Single Survey may give rise to a conflict of interest and if this is of concern to any party they are advised to seek their own independent advice.
+Prior to 1 December 2008, purchasers normally obtained their own report from their chosen surveyor.
+By contrast, a Single Survey is instructed by the seller and made available to all potential purchasers in the expectation that the successful purchaser will have relied upon it.
+The Royal Institution of Chartered Surveyors' rules require disclosure of any potential conflict of interest when acting for the seller and the purchaser in the same transaction.
+The Single Survey may give rise to a conflict of interest and if this is of concern to any party, they are advised to seek their own independent advice.

-The Report and any expressions or assessments in it are not intended as advice to the Seller or Purchaser or any other person in relation to an asking price or any other sales or marketing decisions.
+The report and any expressions or assessments in it are not intended as advice to the seller or purchaser or any other person in relation to an asking price or any other sales or marketing decisions.

-The Report is based solely on the Property and is not to be relied upon in any manner whatsoever when considering the valuation or condition of any other property.
+The report is based solely on the property and is not to be relied upon in any manner whatsoever when considering the valuation or condition of any other property.

-If certain minor matters are mentioned in the Report it should not be assumed that the Property is free of other minor defects.
+If certain minor matters are mentioned in the report, it should not be assumed that the property is free of other minor defects.

-Neither the whole nor any part of the Report may be published in any way, reproduced or distributed by any party other than the Seller, prospective purchasers and the Purchaser and their respective professional advisers without the prior written consent of the Surveyors.
+Neither the whole nor any part of the report may be published in any way, reproduced, or distributed by any party other than the seller, prospective purchasers and the purchaser and their respective professional advisers without the prior written consent of the surveyors.